katerynaf/security/README.md

 ## Installation & Programming

-1. Clone this GitHub repo.
-(Alternatively, you really only need to security.py file and can configure everything else.)
+1. Clone this GitHub repo (or grab `security.py` and re-configure everything else).

-2. Make a private key from ASCII characters.
+2. Make a private key out of ASCII characters.
 For example:

     `kksdhfs984y5hbswfd8WEZJD8asdhasi!JHADHjasbd78asjdai`

-3. Save your private key into a `security.key` file.
+3. Save your private key into the file: `security.key`

-4. On development machines, the code is pre-configured for you to save `security.key` into the `private/` subdirectory within your current project directory, but you may save it anywhere you wish and then specify the path when you call `security.secure()`
+4. The code is pre-configured for development machines to access `security.key` from the `private/` subdirectory of your current project directory, but you may save it anywhere you wish and specify the path when you call `security.secure()`

-5. On production machines, install the `security.key` file in a **secure location**.
-Do NOT include the encryption key in push-to-deploy configurations or your GitHub repo.
-Instead, manually install the `security.key` file into a secure location on the production machine(s).
-The code is preconfigured to find the `security.key` file in your user home directory, although I tend to override that settings and save my security key in the root directory because that implies root access.
+5. On production machines, install the `security.key` file in a secure location on the production machine.
+   Do NOT include the encryption key in your push-to-deploy sets or GitHub repo.
+Instead, install the `security.key` file into a **secure location** on the production machines.
+The code is pre-configured to find the `security.key` file in the user home directory, although I override that setting and save my security key in the root directory, as that requires root access (but you may not have access to root).

-6. Add the following two lines to your main program:
+6. Add the following two lines of code to your program:

     `import security`
-    `security.secure()`
+    `for line in security.secure(): exec line in globals()`

 8. (optional) Trick your development environment to provide code completion (e.g., PyCharm):

     `try: from _private.passwords import *`
     `except: pass`

-    Include error handling in the code above because the original file should NOT exist in your production environment and the above import will therefore fail in your production environment.
-The exact coding above will depend on how/where you store files (the above works for the default configuration).
+    Include error handling in the code above because `_private.passwords` should NOT exist on your production machine and the import will therefore fail.
+You may change the setting of `_private/` when you call `security.secure()`

-9. Store your secret information as Python variable statements in a standard python file.
-Do NOT span lines -- this is a limitation of the program.
-With a little work, someone could revise the code to handle multiple lines, but this works for my needs (I store all of my secrets as single-lined variables).
-For example, a passwords.py file might look something like:
+9. Store your secrets as standard Python variable statements in one or more Python files.
+Do NOT span lines in your variable statements.
+This is a limitation of the program, although someone could revise the code to handle multiple lines with a little bit of work.
+A `passwords.py` file. for example, might look something like:

     `MYSQL_PASSWORD = "MyExample!password4"`
     `SENDGRID_PWD = "THisIS_my44sendgridpwd"`
     `LOGGLY_URL = "http://logs-01.loggly.com/inputs/00-00-00-00-00/"`

-10. Deploy your code (maybe use 'push-to-deploy' and git).
-Include encrypted files (such as `passwords.rc4`) in your deployment, but DO NOT include unencrypted files from the `_private/` directory, nor your `security.key` file, in the deployment.
-You should deploy the `security.key` file manually as noted in step 4 above.
+10. Deploy your code.
+Include encrypted files such as `passwords.rc4` in your deployment, but **do not** include unencrypted files from the `_private/` directory, or your `security.key` file, in the deployment.

-    I install my `security.key` file in a custom Ubuntu Image that I use on Google Compute Engine; it is then available to all instances.
-Use the `.gitignore` file to keep private files and your security key out of the GIT repo.
+11. Deploy the `security.key` file manually as noted in step 4 above.
+I install my `security.key` file in a custom Ubuntu Image that I use on Google Compute Engine - it then is available to every instance that I start, and I figure that if someone can hack the central Google repository of images, we are all doomed.

-You're done!
+12. Add your `_private/` directory to `.gitignore` file to keep private files and your security key out of the GIT repo.

+That's the 12-step plan - you're done!

 ## Technical notes